-If you travel the highways across America you can’t miss the iconic brown National Park signs.
+If you travel the highways across America, you can’t miss the iconic brown National Park signs.
 This is due to the NPS overseeing 423 sites.
-As we traveled I-80 towards Yellowstone N.P. we came across the signs for the Herbert Hoover NHS.
-A large amount of our National Park visits have been related to Presidential History so we couldn’t resist stopping.
+As we traveled I-80 towards Yellowstone, N.P., we came across the signs for the Herbert Hoover NHS.
+Many of our National Park visits have been related to presidential history, so we couldn’t resist stopping.

 How to Get There